saschanaz/jxrlib.js/README.md

 jxrlib.js
 =========

-A trial to bring [jxrlib](http://jxrlib.codeplex.com/), an open source JPEG XR library, to JavaScript world by Emscripten.
+A trial to bring [jxrlib](http://jxrlib.codeplex.com/), an open source JPEG XR library, to the JavaScript world.

 ### Example